JayasuryaV007/pricing-kits/README.md

-# Pricing Kits - Local Setup
+# Pricing Flows - Local Setup

-This repository contains the source code for the Pricing Kits AI web application built with Next.js.
+This repository contains the source code for the Pricing Flows AI web application built with Next.js.

 ## Prerequisites